-A. The lot size, depth, width, shape and orientation and the minimum building setback lines shall be appropriate for the locationand type of the SSubdivision and for the type of development_and use contemplated.

-B. Depth and width of properties reserved or laid out for all purposes shall be adequate to provide for off-street parking and service facilities for vehicles required by the type of use and development_subdivision contemplated.

-C. The subdividing of the land shall be such as to provide that all lots shall have a minimum lot frontage on a street which conforms to the requirements set by Chapter 315, Zoning.

-D. Double frontage lots (lots with frontage on two streets that are opposite each other) shall be avoided except where essential to provide separation of residential developmentsubdivision from traffic arteries or to overcome specific disadvantages of topography and orientation.

-E. Except in the MDR and LDR Districts, a s-ubdivision in which the land cover type at the time of applications is forested shall maintain a wooded buffer strip no less than 50 feet in width along all existing public streets.
-Except in the MDR and LDR Districts, buildings shall be restricted to open fields and shall be located within forested portions of the s-ubdivision.
+- A. The lot size, depth, width, shape and orientation and the minimum building setback lines shall be appropriate for the location of the subdivision and for the type of development and use contemplated. - B. Depth and width of properties reserved or laid out for all purposes shall be adequate to provide for off-street parking and service facilities for vehicles required by the type of use and development contemplated. - C. The subdividing of the land shall be such as to provide that all lots shall have a minimum lot frontage on a street which conforms to the requirements set by Chapter 315, Zoning. - D. Double frontage lots (lots with frontage on two streets that are opposite each other) shall be avoided except where essential to provide separation of residential development from traffic arteries or to overcome specific disadvantages of topography and orientation. - E. Except in the MDR and LDR Districts, a subdivision in which the land cover type at the time of applications is forested shall maintain a wooded buffer strip no less than 50 feet in width along all existing public streets.
+Except in the MDR and LDR Districts, buildings shall be restricted to open fields and shall be located within forested portions of the subdivision.
 When the subdivision contains no forest or insufficient forested portions to include the buildings, the subdivision shall be designed to minimize the appearance of buildings when viewed from the existing public streets.

-F. Side lot lines should be substantially at right angles or radial to street lines.

-G. Where a tract is subdivided into lots substantially larger than the minimum size required in the zoning district in which a sSubdivision is located, the Board Planning Board may require that streets and lots be laid out so as to permit future re-sSubdivision in a subdivision in accordance with the requirements contained in these standards.

-H. Subdivision lots with frontage on both the collector street and the sSubdivision- road shall be on a lot of at least four acres.
+- F. Side lot lines should be substantially at right angles or radial to street lines. - G. Where a tract is subdivided into lots substantially larger than the minimum size required in the zoning district in which a subdivision is located, the Board may require that streets and lots be laid out so as to permit future resubdivision in accordance with the requirements contained in these standards. - H. Subdivision lots with frontage on both the collector street and the subdivision road shall be on a lot of at least four acres.
 The existing land cover on these lots shall be preserved for a depth of at least 75 feet along the collector street.
 Buildings on these lots shall be sited in a manner which minimizes impacts on areas such as farmlands, wildlife habitats, scenic areas and other significant natural resources.